openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 #### Install Code4z

 Open VSCode and in the left side tool menu select **Extensions**.
 From there, in the "Search Extensions in Marketplace" search field, type `Code4z`.
 Search results will begin populating, select **" Code4z "** and click **install**.

+The extension pack contains a number of extensions that can be leveraged when working with the mainframe, including the COBOL Language Support extension which provides similar functionality to the Z Open Editor extension.
+Therefore, ensure only one of these extensions is enabled.
+Extensions can be disabled within VS Code by locating the extension in the Extensions menu, clicking the settings gear, and selecting `Disable`.
+Other extensions included in the Code4z pack will work with either COBOL Language Support or Z Open Editor.

 ## Summary